 - Work a different combination of muscle groups each day — i.e., back and biceps one day; chest, shoulders, and triceps one day; and legs and abdominals one day.

-- Do a total body workout 2 or 3 times a week.
+- Do a total body workout two or three times a week.

 - Change the order in which you perform exercises (although larger muscles should be trained first).